 - Healthy Alternatives

 Students are provided with support in and outside the classroom.
-Peer specialists are staff members who have lived with many of the same challenges as our students–dealing with the criminal justice system and recovering from mental illness and/or addiction.
+Peer specialists are staff members who have lived with many of the same challenges as our students–dealing with the criminal justice system and recovering from mental health and/or addiction challenges.
 Through their personal growth and recovery, peer specialists provide support and share their knowledge and experiences.
 They partner with students in achieving their goals and working through life’s challenges.
 Peer specialists help people to help themselves.

 Valued Role Projects